Shyan1943/p4/README.md

 ## b) PRODUCTION

 ### 1. Setting up Github Pages
     i.
-Sign up <a href="https://github.com/" target="_blank">Github</a>
+Sign up Github at https://github.com/
     ii.
 Log in to GitHub
     iii.
 Create a new GitHub Repository

 ### 2. Launch a workspace container at Gitpod
     i.
-Click to install <a href="https://www.gitpod.io/docs/browser-extension/" target="_blank">Gitpod Browser Extension </a>on browser in you are using Chrome or Firefox for convenient ii.
+Go https://www.gitpod.io/docs/browser-extension/, click to install Gitpod Browser Extension on browser in you are using Chrome or Firefox for convenient ii.
 Use `Ctrl+F5` on your Github Repository Page to refresh the browser iii.
 You will see a Gitpod button (Green color) is added to GitHub that does the prefixing for your convenience.
 And click on that button iv.
 A workspace is creating as easy as prefixing any GitHub URL with gitpod.io/#.